 Isabela Island - Galapagos

-Your base on Isabela will be Puerto Villamil, a sleepy fishing village on the southeast coast of Isabela.
-Home to one of the most beautiful coral beaches in the Galapagos with some excellent snorkelling sites just close by, and the chance of trip up to visit Sierra Negra (the second largest volcano caldera in the world) this is a great place to spend a few days before or after your cruise.
+Your base on Isabela Island will be Puerto Villamil, a sleepy fishing town on the southeast coast of Isabela.
+Isabela Island is home to one of the most beautiful coral beaches in the Galapagos with some excellent snorkelling sites just close by, and the chance of trip up to visit Sierra Negra (the second largest volcano caldera in the world), this is a great place to spend a few days before or after your cruise.
 Located in the west of Galapagos, Isabela is the largest island in the archipelago with an area of 4,640 square kilometres (1,790 sq mi) and elgnty of 100 kilometers (62 mi) which makes it almost four times the size of Santa Cruz (which is the next largest island).
-A baby in geological terms at only 1 million years old, it is formed by 6 sheild volcanoes (Alcedo, Darwin, Ecuador, Sierra Negra, Wolf and Cerro Azul) all of which are still active except ‘Ecuador’ making it one of the most volcanically active places on earth.
+A baby in geological terms at only 1 million years old, it is formed by 6 shield volcanoes (Alcedo, Darwin, Ecuador, Sierra Negra, Wolf and Cerro Azul) all of which are still active except ‘Ecuador’ making it one of the most volcanically active places on earth.

 Sierra Negra and Volcan Chico